Izudavo/Day1_CozyCloud_DevopsChallenge/README.md

 This application process was built using Python, the AWS SDK (which is boto3), integrating environmental variables to manage sensitive information like API keys and AWS credentials.

+The whole project work was deployed in eu-west-2(London) region on AWS, and weather data will come locally from cities (Akure, Lagos, Enugu) in my country Nigeria.

 Things to know:
 Before running this project, make sure you do the following: